glumanda/grblmill/README.md

 * open grbl_mill_main.scad in openSCAD to view the assembled mill
   * you can select the viewed part in the main file by commenting out the appropriate line
 * in grbl_mill_const.scad you can adjust the main construction
-  * in the division Configuration you can configure the width (count) of profile for each direction separatly
+  * in the division Configuration you can configure the width (count) of profiles for each direction separatly
   * there are some more flags to configuring the mill
-* some tuning is done in directly done in grbl_mill_parts.scad
+* some tuning is done directly in grbl_mill_parts.scad
 * all things are downloadable

 ####Working Area